djipco/webmidi/website/api/classes/WebMidi.md

 <a name="WebMidi+octaveOffset"></a>

 ## `webMidi.octaveOffset` : <code>number</code>
-An integer to offset the octave both in inbound and outbound messages.
-By default, middle C (MIDI note number 60) is placed on the 4th octave (C4).
+An integer to offset the octave of notes received from external devices or sent to external devices.

+When a MIDI message comes in on an input channel the reported note name will be offset.
+For example, if the `octaveOffset` is set to `-1` and a **note on** message with MIDI number 60 comes in, the note will be reported as C3 (instead of C4).

-If, for example, `octaveOffset` is set to 2, MIDI note number 60 will be reported as C6.
-If `octaveOffset` is set to -1, MIDI note number 60 will be reported as C3.
+By the same token, when `OutputChannel.playNote()` is called, the MIDI note number being sent will be offset.
+If `octaveOffset` is set to `-1`, the MIDI note number sent will be 72 (instead of 60).

 <!--**Kind**: instance property of [<code>WebMidi</code>](#WebMidi)
 -->